How to Grow Apples from Seed

 The seeds need cold stratification to break dormancy. i.e. this means they need to be at around 3°-5°C (37°-41°F) for about 6 to 8 weeks - so place the bag or container either outside or in the refrigerator depending on temperatures.
 Check every now and then to make sure its moist.

-When the time is up, remove the seeds from the refrigerator and plant 1 1/2cm (1/2") deep in a small pot filled with well watered, good quality potting compost.
+When the time is up, remove the seeds from the refrigerator and plant 1 1/2cm (1/2") deep in a small pot, our 4 " Bamboo Pot is perfect for this, filled with well watered, good quality potting compost.
 Keep in a cold frame, sheltered south facing spot or under a Bell Cloche outside until the seeds germinate.
 Its important not to let them dry out and make sure to water slowly to prevent the seed being dislodged.

 Once temperatures reach a fairly regular 23°C (75°F) you should see germination around 2 to 3 weeks later.
 When you see the seedlings, move the pots to a partially shaded spot.